BROWSTY/CV_PROJECT/README.md

 * DB_3
    Database classified into two categories:
    1. Cell images
-   2. Test background images
-With a total of 1600 training images and 400 images for validation.
+   2. Test background images with a total of 1600 training images and 400 images for validation.

 * DB_4
    Isolated cell database.
 Images corresponding to liquid-based Pap smears.